-The performance of the device is also not short of anything stellar, as we earlier told you in our initial review of the Galaxy S10 Plus.
+The device’s performance is also not short of anything stellar, as we earlier told you in our initial review of the Galaxy S10 Plus.
 It packs an Exynos 9820 or a Snapdragon 855, depending upon which part of the world you live.
 Paired with the chipset is the RAM of 8GB, along with either the 128GB or the 512GB internal storage.

 Galaxy S10 Plus Camera Specs

-The rear setup shows off a 12MP wide-angle as the primary lens with a variable aperture of f/1.5-2.4, a 12MP Telephoto lens with f/2.4 aperture, and a 16MP ultra wide-angle lens with f/2.2 aperture, horizontally aligned just like we saw previously on the Galaxy Note 9.
+The rear setup shows off a 12MP wide-angle as the primary lens with a variable aperture of f/1.5-2.4, a 12MP Telephoto lens with f/2.4 aperture 16MP ultra-wide-angle lens with f/2.2 aperture, horizontally aligned just like we saw previously on the Galaxy Note 9.
 On the front, you get a dual pixel 10MP primary snapper with an 8MP depth-sensing lens.

 So with all the huge specs and the sparkling show-offs, is the camera on the Galaxy S10 Plus really worthy of such an expensive flagship?